Interested in a Yoga Certification? Read this First!

 Below is a brief overview of the eight styles of yoga along with how to select a yoga certification training.

 Developed by Bikram Choudhury, Bikram yoga is practiced in a hot room and follows a strict and structured 26-pose practice.
 The 26-pose series never changes and follows the same sequence every time.

-Make sure to bring a yoga towel and water bottle because this type of yoga is sure to cause sweating!
+Make sure to bring a yoga towel and water bottle because this type of yoga will make you sweat like crazy!

-To be called a Bikram yoga studio, the studio teacher must be trained in Bikram and follow the 26-pose series and sequence precisely.
+To be called an official Bikram yoga studio, the studio teacher must be trained in Bikram and follow the 26-pose series and sequence precisely.

-When thinking of Vinyasa yoga, think fluid movement, linking breathe to body movement, as well as a fast-paced tempo.
+When thinking of Vinyasa yoga, think fluid movement, linking breathe to body movement, as well as moving to a fast-paced tempo.